rfindler/modern-macros-talk/README.md

 The paper mentioned at approximately 22:06 is:

 - Michael Ballantyne, Alexis King, and Matthias Felleisen.
 2020. *Macros for domain-specific languages*.
 Proc.
 ACM Program.
 Lang.
 4, OOPSLA, Article 229 (November 2020), 29 pages. https://doi.org/10.1145/3428297; See also [ee-lib](https://docs.racket-lang.org/ee-lib/).

+## Acknowledgments

+A special thanks to Shu-Hung You, Matthew Flatt, Christos Dimoulas, and Matthias Felleisen for their feedback on early drafts of this talk.